aninternetian/blender-gazebo/README.md

 ## Final notes

+* There is another version of the script which runs in the Blender GUI.
+This is mostly used for testing.
-* Do NOT `apply location` of objects
+* Do NOT `apply location` of objects.
 * SDF automation and exports are in the process
 * This was done to practice scripting and to automate my work.
-* Still working on un-messy-fying the code
 * Feedback on code improvement greatly welcome!
+* Code is messy at the moment and cleaning up will happen when possible.